Sean Murphy Player Props: Braves vs. Phillies

 Sean Murphy At The Plate

-- He ranks 55th in batting average, 14th in on base percentage, and 10th in slugging among the qualified batters in baseball.
+- Among the qualified batters in MLB, his batting average ranks 44th, his on-base percentage ranks 11th, and he is seventh in the league in slugging.

-- Murphy enters this game on a seven-game hitting streak.
-During his last outings, he's hitting .316.
+- Murphy will look to extend his eight-game hitting streak.
+He's batting .316 with one homer during his last outings.

-- Murphy has reached base via a hit in 24 games this year (of 42 played), and had multiple hits in 12 of those games.
+- Murphy has picked up a hit in 58.1% of his 43 games this season, with more than one hit in 30.2% of those games.

-- In 21.4% of his games this year, he has hit a long ball, and 5.7% of his trips to the plate.
+- He has hit a long ball in 23.3% of his games this year, and 6.1% of his plate appearances.

-- Murphy has driven in a run in 16 games this season (38.1%), including eight games with more than one RBI (19.0%).
-He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.